huaweicloud/terraform-provider-huaweicloud/website/docs/r/compute_keypair.html.markdown

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the V2 Compute client.
-    Keypairs are associated with accounts, but a Compute client is needed to create one.
-If omitted, the `region` argument of the provider is used.
-    Changing this creates a new keypair.

 * `name` - (Required) A unique name for the keypair.
 Changing this creates a new keypair.